revaturelabs/covid-analysis/group-econResponse/README.md

 # The Economic Response Group
-A multi application project built to utilize Spark SQL and Amazon Elastic MapReduce to leverage cluster computing to run analytics on the regional responses to Covid-19 throughout the world.
+A multi application project built to utilize Spark SQL and Amazon Elastic MapReduce to leverage cluster computing to run analytics on the regional, economic responses to Covid-19 throughout the world.

 - - - -